Fill your College Details

 Comparision of Relational Algebra with SQL

 Relational Algebra and SQL (Structured Query Language) are both fundamental concepts in database management systems (DBMS) used to query relational databases.
-Although they share certain similarities and key differences in terms of syntax, usability, and real-world applications.
+However, they share certain similarities and key differences in terms of syntax, usability, and real-world applications.

 Similarities Between Relational Algebra and SQL

-Here are the similarities between relational algebra and sql:
+Here are the similarities between relational algebra and SQL:

 1. Query formulation: Both relational algebra and SQL are used for querying relational databases.

-2. Logic: Both are declarative languages, meaning they specify what data to retrieve rather than how to retrieve it.
+1. Logic: Both are declarative languages, meaning they specify what data to retrieve rather than how to retrieve it.

-3. Operations: Many relational algebra operations have SQL equivalents:
+2. Operations: Many relational algebra operations have SQL equivalents:

 • Selection (σ) in relational algebra is similar to the WHERE clause in SQL.